The Singleton

 Jeff took his shoes off.

 The inside of the container was warm.
-It smelled like coffee and old newsprint.
-A copper-wire landline phone on a small table.
+It smelled of coffee and old newsprint.
+A copper-wire landline on a small table.
 A shortwave radio on another.
 A paper map of Seattle pinned to the wall with thumbtacks.
 A cassette deck.
-A typewriter — a real one, Smith-Corona, 1974.
-An AM broadcast transmitter with its red on-air light currently dark.
-A small hand-crank coffee grinder.
-A stack of three-day-old paper newspapers on the floor, held down by a river rock.
+A typewriter — a real one, a Smith-Corona, 1974.
+An AM broadcast transmitter with its red on-air light dark.
+A hand-crank coffee grinder.
+A stack of three-day-old paper newspapers on the floor under a river rock.

-Kael introduced them in one sentence: *"Ruth, Jeff.
+Kael did the introductions in one sentence.
+"Ruth, Jeff.
 Tech guy.
 Jeff, Ruth.
 My landlady, sort of.
 Journalist.
-Before."*
+Before."

-Ruth poured Jeff coffee from a thermos.
-"You're allocator-surveilled right now.
-I assume that's obvious.
-They can't hear us in here because my container is lined with the same copper mesh the Elder uses.
-But the moment you walk out that door they'll pick you back up.
-Whatever you want to say, say it here."
+Ruth poured Jeff coffee from a thermos into a chipped mug.
+"You're allocator-surveilled right now; I assume that much is obvious to a man in your line.
+They cannot hear us in here — the container is lined with the same copper mesh the Elder uses — but the moment you step back out that door they pick you up again, mid-sentence if you let them.
+So whatever you mean to say, say it in here, where the only recording device is me, and I use a ribbon."

-Kael, without looking up from the coffee: "Ruth is everyone's source.
-She just doesn't know we still need her."
+Kael, without looking up from his coffee: "Ruth is everyone's source.
+She just hasn't noticed we still need her."

-Jeff, quietly: "Will you tell me what the hell is happening."
+Jeff set his mug on his knee.
+"Will you tell me what the hell is happening to me."

 "Your show."